The virus prolongs its stay. Businesses close. The uncertainty drags on like a sour note. Summer ends without the usual reprieve.

 We all want a sense of stability.
 We all want assurance.

-And when the world collapses, does it mean we lose all of that?
+And when the world collapses, do we lose all of that?

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 (Philippians 4:6-7)

-Peace is found in the loving arms of the Father who does not abandon his children to the uncertainties of life (Psalm 55:22).
-Though life may be uncertain, God already knows how it will play out and works it out for the good of those who love Him (Romans 8:28).
+Peace is found in the loving arms of the Father who does not abandon His children to the uncertainties of life (Psalm 55:22).
+Though life is uncertain, He discerns it from afar, working it out for the good of those who love Him (Romans 8:28).

 Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.
 (Psalm 23:4)